mitranim/wordplay/pending.md

-diesease (lethal disease) © LJ dieceased (tautological death; lethal game of dice) © LJ squarical (like spherical but for... a square) © LJ
+diesease (lethal disease) © LJ dieceased (tautological death; lethal game of dice) © LJ squarical (like spherical but for... a square) © LJ degrease seatizen explord © LR choret (a chort that's being a chore; a chore only worth being performed by a chort) © LJ koñstruct (Trojan horse) © LJ [🐴] pirage (being angry at being the victim of piracy; alternatively a contracted form of the historical "Age of Piracy") © LJ editional © Yury arghument © LR expectremaintation © LR entertaisting (entertaining and tasty) © LJ